Chloezhu010/42_Inception/README.md

     | Handles logs                    | ✅ Redirects to log files safely    | ❌ Basic logging  |
     | Reads extra config              | ✅ Can read from `/etc/my.cnf` etc. | ✅                |
     | Runs in background              | ✅ (uses `nohup`, forked)           | ✅ or foreground  |
+### What's diff btw MariaDB and WordpressDB
+- Think of MariaDB like a filing cabinet:
+    - The cabinet itself = MariaDB server.
+    - One drawer inside it = the WordPress database.
+- How they interact
+    - WHen wordpress starts up, it connects to mariaDB using credentials (MYSQL_USER & MYSQL_PASSWORD) and the database name (MYSQL_DATABASE) from the .env
+    - All wordpress's dynamic data (posts, comments, settings) goes into tables inside that database
+### Useful docker cmdline
+- `docker compose up -d`: start all service in the yml file, run containers in the background (detached mode)
+- `docker compose up -d --build`: rebuild & run
+- `docker compose logs -f mariadb`: check logs